backstage/backstage/plugins/techdocs/api-report.md

 export { techdocsPlugin as plugin };
 export { techdocsPlugin };

+// Warning: (ae-missing-release-tag) "TechDocsProgress" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const TechDocsProgress: () => JSX.Element | null;

 // Warning: (ae-missing-release-tag) "TechDocsReaderPage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const TechDocsReaderPage: ({
   children,
 }: TechDocsPageProps) => JSX.Element;

+// Warning: (ae-forgotten-export) The symbol "TechDocsSearchProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "TechDocsSearch" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const TechDocsSearch: (props: TechDocsSearchProps) => JSX.Element;

 // Warning: (ae-missing-release-tag) "TechDocsStorageApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //